Mitigation of quantum crosstalk in cross-resonance based qubit architectures: Introduction

-Cross-resonance (CR) gate is an all-microwave-controlled two-qubit gate for superconducting qubits, which is implemented by driving the control qubit at the frequency of the target qubit \cite{Paraoanu2006,Rigetti2010,de Groot2010,Chow2011}, and has been shown considerable potential for building large-scale quantum processors based on transmon qubits \cite{Koch2007}.
-For instance, the past decade has witnessed tremendous progress toward improving both the system size and gate performance for the CR-based transmon architecture, which has led to the demonstrations of small-scale error correction codes \cite{Chen2022,Sundaresan2023} and the exploration of quantum advantage before fault tolerance \cite{Kim2023}.
-To be more specific, the system size can reach the 100-qubit level \cite{Kim2023}, and the typical single-qubit gate error is close to $10^{-4}$ while the two-qubit gate error is below $10^{-2}$ \cite{Kim2023,Chen2022,Sundaresan2023,Jurcevic2021}.
-These progresses mainly benefit from the appealing feature of the CR architecture, i.e., universal qubit operations are solely based on microwave drives \cite{Chow2012}.
+The progresses mainly benefit from the appealing feature of the CR architecture, i.e., universal qubit operations are solely based on microwave drives \cite{Chow2012}.
 Compared to qubit architectures with tunable elements \cite{Krantz2019,Blais2021}, this feature supports the practical advantage offered by combining the long coherence time of non-tunable elements such as single-junction transmons \cite{Place2021,Wang2022,Gordon2022} and the low overhead of all-microwave control \cite{Krantz2019,Chow2012,Sheldon2016}.
 This eventually yields the most widely explored CR architecture wherein fixed-frequency transmons are fixedly coupled via a coupling capacitor \cite{Patterson2019,Paik2020} or a bus resonator \cite{Chow2012,Chow2015}, as shown in Fig.~\ref{fig1}.
-However, as one might expect, there is no such thing as a free lunch: the lack of frequency-tunable elements also means that, unlike qubit architectures with tunable elements, generally, there is no active approach available for mitigating undesirable effects, such as qubit frequency collisions owing to the inaccuracy in setting qubit frequencies \cite{Gambetta2017,Brink2018,Hertzberg2020,Kreikebaum2020} and quantum crosstalk arising from residual couplings and the weak anharmonicity of transmons \cite{Sheldon2016,DiCarlo2009,Gambetta2012a,McKay2019,Malekakhlagh2020,Cai2021,Heya2023}.
+However, as one might expect, there is no such thing as a free lunch: the lack of frequency-tunable elements also means that, unlike qubit architectures with tunable elements, generally, there is no active approach available for mitigating undesirable effects, such as qubit frequency collisions owing to the inaccuracy in setting qubit frequencies \cite{Gambetta2017,Brink2018,Hertzberg2021,Kreikebaum2020} and quantum crosstalk arising from residual couplings and the weak anharmonicity of transmons \cite{Sheldon2016,DiCarlo2009,Gambetta2012a,McKay2019,Malekakhlagh2020,Cai2021,Heya2023}.
 To this end, within the CR architecture, one has to devise passive approaches to addressing these challenges.